 The more money you can save on your initial solar power system purchase, the shorter your solar payback period!

-Residential solar solutions like EcoFlow’s whole home generators can qualify for significant tax breaks.
+Residential solar solutions like EcoFlow’s Smart Home Ecosystem can qualify for significant tax breaks.

 Government credits and incentives can significantly reduce the cost of your residential solar power system.
 The lower the upfront investment, the faster the solar payback period.

-Thoroughly research what programs you qualify for in your location to maximize your savings and shorten your solar payback period.
+Thoroughly research what programs you qualify for in your location to maximise your savings and shorten your solar payback period.

 Average Recurring Electricity Cost